msaby/puppet-lamp-stack-for-omeka/README.md

 # LAMP Stacks ready for Omeka with Vagrant & Puppet

 Allows those with an interest in Omeka an easy way to create a virtual development environment.
-No need to wait.
+No waiting.

 ## This would not exist without the following repositories as it merely adds packages to existing modules:
 Forked from: